Atuna cordata

 Atuna cordata is a tree in the Atuna genus of the family Chrysobalanaceae.
 The specific epithet cordata is from the Latin meaning "heart-shaped", referring to the leaf base.

 Description

 Atuna cordata grows up to 40 m tall.
 The smooth bark is grey-green with white mottles.
 The ovoid fruits measure up to 6 cm long.

 Distribution and habitat

 Atuna cordata is endemic to Borneo where it is confined to Sabah.
-Its habitat is on ultramafic soils from sea-level to 1200 m altitude.
+Its habitat is on ultramafic soils from sea-level to 1200 m elevation.